 The Allocations Scheme is a requirement of Part 6 of the Housing Act 1996.
 Applicants are able to apply for housing and all applications will be fully assessed.
-The Allocations Scheme has been framed in accordance with the Greater Norwich Homelessness Strategy and the South Norfolk and Broadland Rough Sleeping Statement and the Council's Housing and Tenancy Strategies.
-It has also been styled in accordance with the LGA funded work to develop an Accommodation Pathway Model with South Norfolk Council see 2.2.
+The Allocations Scheme has been framed in accordance with the Greater Norwich Homelessness Strategy and the South Norfolk and Broadland Rough Sleeping Strategy.
 In developing the Scheme; the Council has followed and fully considered the following housing legislation, regulations, and statutory guidance:

-- The Housing Act 1996, Part 6 as amended by Localism Act 2011 (England) - The Housing Act 1996, Part 7 as amended by the Homelessness Reduction Act 2017 - Allocation of Accommodation: Guidance for Local housing Authorities in England (2012, DCLG) "the Code" - Providing social housing for local people: Statutory guidance on social housing allocations for local authorities in England (DCLG, December 2013) "Supplementary Code" - Allocation of Housing (Procedure) Regulations 1997, SI 1997/483 - Allocation of Housing (England) Regulations 2002, SI 2002/3264 - Allocation of Housing and Homelessness (Eligibility) (England) Regulations 2006, SI 2006/1294 and all subsequent amendments - Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012, SI 2012/1869 - Housing Act 1996 (Additional Preference for Armed Forces) (England) Regulations 2012, SI 2012/2989 - The Allocation of Housing (Qualification Criteria for Right to Move) (England) Regulations 2015 - 'The Allocation of Housing and Homelessness (Eligibility) (England) (Amendment) (EU Exit) Regulations 2019 (SI 2019/861)' - Equality Act 2010. - Data Protection Act 2018 and contained within the General Data Protection Regulation 2018 (GDPR). - Care Act 2014 - Human Rights Act 1998
+- The Housing Act 1996, Part 6 as amended by Localism Act 2011 (England) - The Housing Act 1996, Part 7 as amended by the Homelessness Reduction Act 2017 - Allocation of Accommodation: Guidance for Local housing Authorities in England (2012, DCLG) "the Code" - Providing social housing for local people: Statutory guidance on social housing allocations for local authorities in England (DCLG, December 2013) "Supplementary Code" - Allocation of Housing (Procedure) Regulations 1997, SI 1997/483 - Allocation of Housing (England) Regulations 2002, SI 2002/3264 - Allocation of Housing and Homelessness (Eligibility) (England) Regulations 2006, SI 2006/1294 and all subsequent amendments - Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012, SI 2012/1869 - Housing Act 1996 (Additional Preference for Armed Forces) (England) Regulations 2012, SI 2012/2989 - The Allocation of Housing (Qualification Criteria for Right to Move) (England) Regulations 2015 - 'The Allocation of Housing and Homelessness (Eligibility) (England) (Amendment) (EU Exit) Regulations 2019 (SI 2019/861)' - Equality Act 2010. - Data Protection Act 2018 and contained within the General Data Protection Regulation 2018 (GDPR). - Care Act 2014 - Human Rights Act 1998 - Domestic Abuse Act 2021